jeffreybergier/Blog-Getting-Started-with-Vision/README.md

     }
 ```

-Unfortunately, when dealing with the vision framework in this way, there are 3 different coordinate systems we have to convert between.
-The UIKit coordinate space has an origin in the top left corner.
-It has max height and width values of the screen size in points (320 x 560 on a 4in iPhone).
-The AVFoundation has a coordinate system with the origin in the top left but a max height and width of 1.
-Lastly, the Vision system has a coordinate system with the origin in the bottom left and a max height and width of 1.
-Luckily, the `AVCaptureVideoPreviewLayer` has helper methods that help us convert between UIKit coordinates and AVFoundation coordinates.
-Once we convert to AVFoundation coordinate, we just need to flip the y value convert to Vision coordinates.
+Unfortunately, we can't pass this CGRect directly into the Vision system.
+There are 3 different coordinate systems we have to convert between.
+   1. UIKit coordinate space
+      - Origin in the top left corner
+      - Max height and width values of the screen size in points (320 x 560 on a 4in iPhone)
+   1. AVFoundation coordinate space
+      - Origin in the top left
+      - Max height and width of 1
+   1. Vision coordinate space
+      - Origin in the bottom left
+      - Max height and width of 1

+Luckily, the `AVCaptureVideoPreviewLayer` has helper methods that convert between UIKit coordinates and AVFoundation coordinates.
+Once we have AVFoundation values, we can invert the Y origin to convert to Vision coordinate.

 ``` swift
     @IBAction private func userTapped(_ sender: UITapGestureRecognizer) {